JD-AI-Research-NLP/UniRPG/README.md

 # UniRPG
-Please refer to the repository [UniRPG](https://github.com/phddamuge/UniRPG)
+The code for the EMNLP 2022 Paper "UniRPG: Unified Discrete Reasoning over Table and Text as Program Generation",  Please refer to the currernt repository [UniRPG](https://github.com/phddamuge/UniRPG)